webonyx/graphql-php/docs/class-reference.md

 See [schema definition language docs](schema-definition-language.md) for details.

 @phpstan-type Options array{
+  assumeValid?: bool,
-commentDescriptions?: bool,
+  assumeValidSDL?: bool,
 }

+   - assumeValid:
+         When building a schema from a GraphQL service's introspection result, it might be safe to assume the schema is valid.
+Set to true to assume the produced schema is valid.

+         Default: false

-- commentDescriptions:
+    - assumeValidSDL:
-  Provide true to use preceding comments as the description.
+         Set to true to assume the SDL is valid.

-  This option is provided to ease adoption and will be removed in v16.
+         Default: false

 ### GraphQL\Utils\BuildSchema Methods